Blogs

 The Core Rules: BRAM and Rule 5.12.7

-Mastercard's brand integrity framework centers on two key regulatory sections:
+The Mastercard brand integrity framework is governed by two primary regulatory sections:

-Violations of these rules trigger the BRAM program, which can result in fines up to $150,000 per violation.
+Violations of these rules trigger the BRAM program.
+Historically, BRAM penalties have reached 150,000 USD per violation.

 New Requirements Effective January 1, 2026